 Baylor’s MSW students can choose to specialize in either Clinical Practice or Community Practice.
 The MSW Concentration is an option designed to develop a student’s knowledge base more comprehensively in one area of social work practice.

-Fieldwork is considered the signature pedagogy of social work education; internships provide the opportunity to apply knowledge to work with clients and the systems that impact them.
+Practicum is considered the signature pedagogy of social work education; internships provide the opportunity to apply knowledge to work with clients and the systems that impact them.